gulucaptain/DynamiCtrl/README.md

 <details><summary>Click for Previous todos </summary>

-- [x] Release the project page and demos
+- [&#10004;] Release the project page and demos.
-- [x] Paper on Arxiv
+- [&#10004;] Paper on Arxiv on 27 Mar 2025.
 </details>

-- [ ] Release inference code
+- [&#10004;] Release inference code.
-- [ ] Release model
+- [&#10004;] Release models.
-- [ ] Release training code
+- [&#10004;] Release training code.

 ## 📋 Changelog
-Code coming soon!
+- 2025.05.20 Code and models released!
 - 2025.03.30 Project page and demos released!
 - 2025.03.10 Project Online!

 ## ⚔️ DynamiCtrl Human Motion Video Generation

-### Background Control (contains long video performance)
+### Text-guided Fine-grained Control (contains long video performance)

 We first refocus on the role of text for this task and find that fine-grained textual information helps improve video quality.
-In particular, we can achieve <font color="green">background controllability</font> using different prompts.
+In particular, we can achieve <font color="green">fine-grained local controllability</font> using different prompts.

 <table class="center">
 <tr>